 Tightly cover it using a plastic wrap and store it in the refrigerator for a minimum of 1 hour, before you serve.

 How to make Onion Tea?

 A latest research article published in European Clinical Nutrition’s journal by traditional healers agree that the immune system can be strengthened by consumption of Onion tea.

-Take a few slices of ginger and half an onion.
+For those trying the honey ginger tea… Take a few slices of ginger and half an onion.